Yuqin1990/ml-notes/improving-deep-neural-networks/day1.md

 - But deep learning training requires huge amount of data, you might use all sorts of creative tactics such as crawling webpages, so the dev set and test set may not come from same distribution, but if they do, the progress in machine learning algorithm will be faster.
 - Not having a test set might be Ok
-  - Just train different on you train sets
+  - Just train different models on you training sets
   - evaluate these models with dev sets, dev sets also called test sets in this situation